carstenwindler/green-it/README.md

 ## Courses
 - [Green Software for Practitioners](https://learn.greensoftware.foundation/) - Learn the basic concepts a software practitioner needs to know to build, maintain and run greener applications.
 A course by the Green Software Foundation.

+## Newsletters
+- [Green Software Foundation Newsletter](https://greensoftware.foundation/) - The latest information and resources to help you decarbonize your software.